aebrose/lattice-diameters/README.md

-# lattice-diameters
+# Computing Lattice Diameters

+This repository contains code to compute the lattice diameter of a lattice polygon, and of rational polytopes, as described in our paper *On Lattice Diameter Segments: Algorithms and Structure* (https://doi.org/10.1007/978-3-032-28691-8_15) which is joint work with Gennadiy Averkov, Jesús De Loera, Gyivan Lopez-Campos and Antonio Torres.

+The lattice diameter of a polytope $P \subset \R^d$ is defined as
+$$\max_{x,y \in P \cap \mathbb{Z}^d}|[x,y] \cap \mathbb{Z}^d| -1,$$

+where $[x,y]$ denotes the segment between $x$ and $y$.

+The files are:

 - `algorithm_2d_edge_opposite_vertex.py`: Code to compute the lattice diameter of a lattice polygon P and a lattice diameter segment for every lattice diameter direction of P.

 - `algorithm_general_dimension.py`: Code to compute the lattice diameter of any rational polytope given either by inequalities with rational entries or by its vertices.

-- `plotting.py`: Code for plotting polytopes and their lattice diameter segments; used in `examples.ipynb`.
+- `plotting.py`: Code for plotting polytopes and their lattice diameter segments.
+Used in `examples.ipynb`.

+- `lattice_polygons_by_N.json`: JSON file enumerating lattice polygons with $N$ vertices for $3 \leq N \leq 15$, obtained from the Bohnert-Springer database.
+Used in `examples.ipynb` for a statistic of lattice diameter distributions.

-- `examples.ipynb`: Demonstrates the algorithms on a lattice polygon and a three-dimensional lattice polytope.
+- `examples.ipynb`: Demonstrates the algorithms on a lattice polygon and two three-dimensional rational/lattice polytopes.
+Computes a small statistic of the distribution of lattice diameters for lattice polygons with a fixed number of lattice points using the Bohnert-Springer database.

 ## Requirements

 This project requires [SageMath](https://doc.sagemath.org/html/en/installation/).

-## Installation
+## Example usage

 Clone the repository and enter its directory: